davanstrien/citymash-notes/markdown.md

 ### Pandoc and LaTeX (final steps requires you to install software)

+Pandoc is a powerful piece of software that allows conversion between a large number of document types.
+It is particularly useful for converting Markdown to a range of other formats including; HTML, HTML5, PDF, Docx, EPUB but also many more specialist document types.
+It is a potentially very useful tool for a number of applications.

+#### Trying Pandoc

+Although it is not possible to use all of the features of pandoc without installing the software we can still try a number of features of pandoc without installing it.

-Pandoc is a powerful [http://pandoc.org/try/](http://pandoc.org/try/) Pandoc allows you to convert between a large number of different formats.
+* [http://pandoc.org/try/](http://pandoc.org/try/) Pandoc allows you to convert between a large number of different formats.
 We'll explore it a little more below.

 Pandoc is a software